commschamp/CommsDSL-Specification/fields/int.md

 Protocols quite often specify what units are being transfered.
 The **CommsDSL** provides **units** [property](../intro/properties.md) to specify this information.
-The code generator may use this information to generate a functionality that allows retrieval of prover value for requested units, while doing all the conversion math internally.
+The code generator may use this information to generate a functionality that allows retrieval of proper value for requested units, while doing all the conversion math internally.
 Such behavior will allow developers, that use generated protocol code, to focus on their business logic without getting into details on how value was transfered.